matheusicaro/matheusicaro-node-framework/.changeset/README.md

 ## When do I add changesets?

 Add a changeset any time your PR changes behavior in a way consumers should know about — a feature, a bug fix, a breaking change.
-Skip it for internal refactors, test-only changes, or documentation-only PRs.
+CI requires a changeset on any PR with a source change, so if you're doing a pure internal refactor with no consumer-visible effect, use `npx changeset add --empty` to satisfy the check without adding a changelog entry.

 ## What do I do if I need to release with a major version?